-1. When you've received emergency or urgently needed medical care from a provider who is not in our plan's network
+1. When you've received medical care from a provider who is not in our plan's network

-Outside the service area, you can receive emergency or urgently needed services from any provider in the United States, whether or not the provider is a part of our network.
-In these cases, ask the provider to bill the plan.
+When you received services from a provider in the United States who is not part of our network, ask the provider to bill the plan.

-If you pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
+□ If you pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
 Send us the bill, along with documentation of any payments you have made.

-3 ∃You may get a bill from the provider asking for payment that you think you do not owe.
-Ser us this bill, along with documentation of any payments you have already made. าd $\Box$ If the provider is owed anything, we will pay the provider directly. ☐ If you have already paid more than your share of the cost for the service, we will determine how much you owed and pay you back for our share of the cost.
+- □You may get a bill from the provider asking for payment that you think you do not owe.
+Send us this bill, along with documentation of any payments you have already made. - \Box If the provider is owed anything, we will pay the provider directly. - □ If you have already paid more than your share of the cost for the service, we will determine how much you owed and pay you back for our share of the cost. - Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
+Except for emergency care, we cannot pay a provider who has opted out of or been excluded or precluded from the Medicare Program.
+If the provider is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.